harrisonlab/xylella/README.md

-# Phylogenetics
+#To do
-# Recombination analysis
+Phylogenetics
-# Effector identification through homology to known and through orthomcl look at enrichment in particular strains/groups of different gene families
+Recombination analysis
-# SignalP
+Effector identification through homology to known and through orthomcl look at enrichment in particular strains/groups of different gene families
-# Gain and loss of gene families on phylogeny (GLOOME)
+SignalP
-# GWAS
+Gain and loss of gene families on phylogeny (GLOOME) GWAS